ChadBojelador/Physics-Motion-Tracker/PROCEDURE.md

 # Physics Motion Tracker – Procedures and Algorithm

 ## 1. Overview
-- Purpose: Collect GPS readings (lat, lon, speed, timestamp) from the browser and display them in real time.
+- Purpose: Collect GPS readings (lat, lon, speed, timestamp, **distance**) from the browser and display them in real time.
 - Current behavior: No backend or external distance API.
-All data is obtained via browser Geolocation API and shown on the page.
+All data is obtained via browser Geolocation API; **distance is computed using UTM projection and Euclidean formula**.
 - Platform: React + Vite, deployed over HTTPS (required for geolocation on mobile).

 ## 2. User Flow (Phone or Laptop)
 1) Open the deployed HTTPS URL (e.g., Vercel).
 2) Tap **Start Tracking**.
 3) Browser prompts for location permission; choose **Allow**.
-4) App shows live latitude, longitude, speed, and timestamp.
+4) App shows live latitude, longitude, speed, **cumulative distance**, and timestamp.
+5) Move around to see distance accumulate in real time.
-5) Tap **Stop Tracking** to pause, **Reset** to clear state.
+6) Tap **Stop Tracking** to pause, **Reset** to clear state and distance.

 ## 3. Environment Requirements
 - HTTPS origin (Vercel provides this automatically).
 Geolocation is blocked on insecure HTTP.